Gunhild of Wessex

-Gunhild of Wessex (fl.
-1066–1093) was a younger daughter of Harold Godwinson and his first wife, Edyth Swannesha, who was most likely the wealthy magnate Edyth the Fair from the Domesday Book.
+Gunhild of Wessex was a younger daughter of Harold Godwinson and his first wife, Edyth Swannesha, who was most likely the wealthy magnate Edyth the Fair from the Domesday Book.

 Early life

 Gunhild remained in England after her father's death at the Battle of Hastings in 1066 and following in the footsteps of her aunt, Edith of Wessex, received her education at Wilton Abbey.
 A centre of learning, the Wilton Abbey attracted many highborn women, English and Norman alike.
 Matilda of Scotland was educated here, with her sister Mary.
 It was also the home of the poet Muriel.
 It is possible Gunhild learned French here.

 According to the Vita Wulfstani, while still living at Wilton as an adult, Gunhild began to go blind.
 St Wulfstan heard about her while visiting and made the sign of the cross before her eyes, at which she was healed.
 According to Elizabeth Tyler, she is depicted as an ordinary member of the convent and while her original entry into the abbey might have been a political move by her father with the intention of making her the abbess.
 In post-conquest England, religious life was not as advantageous for either Wilton Abbey or the princesses.
 This might explain why Gunhild entered the secular sphere with the Norman nobility instead.